Clerk and Officers of the Assembly

 The Clerk advises the Speaker on procedure and calls the daily order of business in the Assembly.

 Outside the Chamber the Clerk maintains House records, produces Assembly documents and oversees the daily operations of the Legislative Assembly Office.

 The position of Clerk dates back to the 14th century, when a Clerk’s most important skills were reading and writing.
 The Clerk read petitions, Bills and resolutions to the Assembly and kept its records.

 Today the role has evolved significantly, and the Clerk is integral to every aspect of the Assembly.

 Table officers provide procedural advice to the Speaker, presiding officers and Members of the Legislative Assembly during sittings of the Assembly.
-The table officers include the Clerk, Law Clerk, Clerk Assistant and Senior Parliamentary Counsel, Clerk of Committees and Research Services, Research Officer, Parliamentary Counsel and Director of Parliamentary Programs.
+The table officers include the Clerk, Clerk Assistant and Director of House Services, Clerk of Journals and Committees, Senior Parliamentary Counsel, Director of Parliamentary Programs and Law Clerk.

 Aptly named as they sit at the table in the Assembly, the table officers provide record-keeping services and ensure the smooth functioning of the Assembly.

 Their responsibilities include timing debates, recording speakers and their times, advising on matters of parliamentary procedure, keeping minutes of the proceedings and recording votes and divisions.

 In addition to these functions, the Law Clerk and Parliamentary Counsel also provide nonpartisan legal advice to the Speaker, Members of the Legislative Assembly, committees and other branches of the LAO.